Email Campaign

 Send from

-With this setting, the e-mail address of the current user is queried and used as the sender.
+With this setting, the current user's email address is retrieved and used as the sender.

 Address from data field

-This option allows a data field to be used as a dynamic sender list.
+Here, you can select a data field as a dynamic sender list.

 The default sender is used here.